jf-gbg/media-types/README.md

 Solution:
 Create a class called File, an enum called extension and a dictionary called ExtensionToMediaType.
 All Files should have en extension and a name.
-When the user enters a name for a file the program should automatically get the extension from the name by reading all the end characters up to the first "." character.
-This should be done using a private method in the class.
+The MIME type can be determined by reading the file extension and returning the MIMEType from a dictionary.